Unlock the iPhone with a Fingerprint & Touch ID, Reliably

 With that in mind, here’s how to get fingerprint based unlocking enabled and, perhaps more importantly, working reliably well so that it will unlock on every attempt.

 Note: you’ll obviously need an iOS device that has Touch ID support and a fingerprint reader for this to work.
-As of now that’s the iPhone 5S only, but rumors indicate that basically every future iOS device from iPhone 6 to new iPad models will have the Touch ID feature built-in too.
+As of now that’s the newest model iPhone and iPad models that have the Touch ID feature built-in, and surely all devices from here on out will include the feature too.

 - Open the Settings app and then go to the “General” section